-We have acted as special counsel to USA Compression Partners, LP, a Delaware limited partnership (the "Partnership"), in connection with the proposed issuance of up to common units representing limited partner interests in the Partnership (the "Common Units"), to be issued pursuant to the Partnership's Distribution Reinvestment Plan (the "Plan").
-The Common Units are included, and the Plan is set forth, in a registration statement on Form S-1 under the Securities Act of 1933, as amended (the "Act"), filed with the Securities and Exchange Commission (the "Commission") on April 4, 2012 (Registration No. 333-180551) (as amended, the "Registration Statement").
-The term "Common Units" shall include any additional common units registered by the Company pursuant to Rule 462(b) under the Act in connection with the offering contemplated by the Registration Statement.
+We have acted as special counsel to USA Compression Partners, LP, a Delaware limited partnership (the "Partnership"), in connection with the proposed issuance of up to common units representing limited partner interests in the Partnership (the "Common Units").
+The Common Units are included in a registration statement on Form S-1 under the Securities Act of 1933, as amended (the "Act"), filed with the Securities and Exchange Commission (the "Commission") on June 9, 2011 (Registration No. 333-174803), (as amended, the "Registration Statement").
+The term "Common Units" shall include any additional common units registered by the Partnership pursuant to Rule 462(b) under the Act in connection with the offering contemplated by the Registration Statement.
 This opinion is being furnished in connection with the requirements of Item 601(b)(5) of Regulation S-K under the Act, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement or related Prospectus, other than as expressly stated herein with respect to the issue of the Common Units.